ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Introduction

-\paragraph{Per-frame Control Signals Extraction.} After obtaining the per-frame hair geometry, we convert it into control signals for the video diffusion model (\Sect{sec:method:ctrl_sig}).
+\textbf{Per-frame Control Signals Extraction.} After obtaining the per-frame hair geometry, we convert it into control signals for the video diffusion model (\Sect{sec:method:ctrl_sig}).
 We first project the 3D geometry onto 2D images along the desired camera trajectory.
 From these projections, we extract per-frame hair strand maps~\cite{zheng2023hairstep} and human poses~\cite{yang2023effective} as control signals, which guide the video diffusion model on a per-frame basis.
 This control-signal design is motivated by three reasons.
 First, by projecting 3D geometry to 2D, we can control the poses of the generated frames.
-Second, the chosen strand maps and human poses depend only on geometry, which is available from simulation.
-Third, these per-frame control signals can be easily extracted from 2D frames in real-world videos, giving us training pairs of control signals and RGB frames.
+Second, strand maps and human poses depend only on geometry, which is available from simulation.
+Third, these per-frame control signals can be easily extracted from 2D frames in real-world videos, making data annotation easy.
 This greatly reduces the difficulty of training data annotation compared to inferring precise 3D geometry or underlying physics.

-\paragraph{Conditioned Video Diffusion for Hair Rendering.} Finally, we design a conditioned video diffusion model that takes a reference image (for appearance) and the per-frame control signals described above to generate desired RGB video (\Sect{sec:method:diffusion}).
-The reference image is encoded using Wan encoder~\cite{wan2025wan}, while the per-frame control signals are encoded with a dedicated 3D convolution neural network, similar to UniAnimate-DiT~\cite{wang2025unianimate}.
+\textbf{Conditioned Video Diffusion for Hair Rendering.} Finally, we design a conditioned video diffusion model that takes a reference image (for appearance) and the per-frame control signals to generate desired RGB video (\Sect{sec:method:diffusion}).
+The reference image is encoded using Wan encoder~\cite{wan2025wan}, while the per-frame control signals are encoded with a 3D convolution neural network.
 For training, we collect a large set of high-quality real-world videos containing hair and annotate them with strand maps and human poses to construct input control signals.
 The reference image is sampled from the video.
 The model is then trained to map the reference image and control signals to RGB videos.
-To leverage the prior of pretrained models, we finetune our backbone from UniAnimate-DiT~\cite{wang2025unianimate} using LoRA~\cite{hu2021lora}, which adapts the model by adding only low-rank components to the weight matrices.
+To leverage the prior of pretrained models, our model is finetuned from pretrained model using LoRA~\cite{hu2021lora}, which adapts the model with low-rank updates to the weight matrices.